StarStruck Kids

 StarStruck Kids is the junior season of StarStruck, is a 2004 Philippine television reality talent competition show, was broadcast on GMA Network.
-Hosted by Jolina Magdangal.
-The segment hosts are the StarStruck graduates with Mark Herras, Jennylyn Mercado, Rainier Castillo, Yasmien Kurdi, Nadine Samonte, Dion Ignacio, Christian Esteban, Katrina Halili, Tyron Perez, Sheena Halili, Jade Lopez, Anton dela Paz, Cristine Reyes and Alvin Aragon.
-They serve the junior hopefuls as they go through every phase of the competition, it premiered on March 20, 2004, replacing Search for a Star.
+Hosted by Jolina Magdangal, the segment hosts are the 14 finalists of StarStruck season 1: Mark Herras, Jennylyn Mercado, Rainier Castillo, Yasmien Kurdi, Nadine Samonte, Dion Ignacio, Christian Esteban, Katrina Halili, Tyron Perez, Sheena Halili, Jade Lopez, Anton dela Paz, Cristine Reyes and Alvin Aragon, all of whom serve as the junior hopefuls as they go through every phase of the competition.
+It premiered on March 20, 2004, replacing Search for a Star.
 The council was composed of Christopher de Leon, Janice de Belen and Aiza Seguerra.
 The season ended with 72 episodes on June 26, 2004, having Kurt Perez and Sam Bumatay as the junior Ultimate Survivors.
-It was replaced by Pinoy Pop Superstar in its timeslot.

 Overview

 The junior spin-off season of StarStruck was first announced by the hosts Dingdong Dantes and Nancy Castiglione after the season finale.
 This was an offshoot of the successful senior season, also announced on GMA Network program SOP, where the hosts invited kids from 5 to 7 years old to audition for the upcoming season.
 Most of the auditions were held at the GMA Network's headquarters and at SM Supermalls throughout the Philippines.

 The pilot episode was aired on March 20, 2004.
 Like the senior version, the same rules were applied in selecting the Ultimate Survivors.
 This junior version of StarStruck is shown only on weekdays; Mondays to Thursdays would be tests and Fridays would be the elimination night.
 It became an emotional journey for the kids who had to leave the show.
 Nonetheless, they thoroughly enjoyed the workshops.
 The show held its the Final Judgment on June 26, 2004, at the Aliw Theater.